 the 21st Century: A Rural Education Anthology, 1, 119-127.

-Metis Associates, I.N.
-(1995).
+Metis Associates, Inc. (1995).
 Raising aspirations of New York State’s rural youth: A

-resource book of successful programs an strategies for rural school districts.
-New York.
+resource book of successful programs and strategies for rural school districts.
+New York, NY: Publisher.

 Monk, D.H.
 (2007).
 Recruiting and retaining high-quality teachers in rural areas.
 The Future of